 The speed of wind is measured in miles per hour or kilometers per hour.
 Wind speed is now commonly measured with an anemometer.

 Nowadays we have found a good way to use the power of wind.
 The wind can be used to turn vast wind turbines that produces electricity without polluting the air, which is vital nowadays with global warming.
 These massive turbines can be erected on land or at sea.

-Wind power now provides more than 5% of the world’s energy and will no doubt increase substantially in years to come, as it is one of the least expensive forms of renewable power available and it’s supply is unlimited.
+Wind power now provides more than 5% of the world’s energy and will no doubt increase substantially in years to come, as it is one of the least expensive forms of renewable power available, and it’s supply is unlimited.

 WINDS OF THE WORLD !!!

 Our weather changes from day to day, but across the planet, winds tend to blow predominantly in a given direction over particular regions on Earth.
-These are called the trade winds, the westerlies and the doldrums, commonly known as the prevailing wind.
+These are called the trade winds, the westerlies and the doldrums, commonly known as the prevailing winds.